Women’s Health Advocates is uniting people to educate government decision-makers on policies and funding needed to advance the health of women.

 We work as bipartisan advocates to shape the legislative process and unite all people and sectors to advocate for women's health throughout our lives from head to toe.

-The Congressional Briefing entitled “Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More" raised awareness of women’s health gaps, the sex differences that exist at the cellular level impacting how diseases and treatments impact the body, factors shaping the health of women and ways to close gaps that strengthen families and the economy.
+“Sex Matters: Learn How Sex Differences Impact Medical Research, Innovation, Health Outcomes, the Economy and More" Congressional Briefing raised awareness of women’s health gaps, sex differences at the cellular level impacting how diseases and treatments impact the body, factors shaping the health of women, and ways to close gaps.

 Webinars